 2 years later in 1989 Lingfield was the first UK race course to host a race on the new surface

-Tapeta™ is the most resistant all-weather surface to water and specifically rain and can remain raceable even after very heavy, sustained downpours
+Tapeta™ is the most resistant all-weather surface to water and specifically rain and can remain raceable even after sustained downpours

 He trained the 1st, 2nd, 3rd, 4th & 5th Finishers in the 1983 Gold Cup at Cheltenham

-First past the Post refers to the winner of a race of course.
+First past the Post refers to the winner who goes past the post first.
 The term has been adopted for a concession some bookmakers make in the event of a Stewards Enquiry.

-Some bookmakers will pay 'First Past The Post' regardless, even if the original winner is relegated from 1st either through a reversal of positions or disqualification in the steward's room following an investigation.
+Some bookmakers will pay 'First Past The Post' regardless, even if the original winner is relegated from first either through a reversal of positions or disqualification in the steward's room following an investigation.

-There are various forms of 'headgear' used in horse racing.
+There are various forms of headgear used in horse racing.
 These are signified on race cards by a series of abbreviations.
-OLBG members have discussed headgear in detail on the forum

 What are Blinkers and why do horses wear them?